Commit Partnership: Q&A

 What’s been the response to texting?

 Students love it!
 They find it easier to communicate with counselors on an as-needed basis.
-Texts also force brevity, as opposed to e-mail.
+Also, texts force brevity, as opposed to e-mail.
 Students appreciate targeted and brief conversations, as opposed to long e-mails.

 How do you measure engagement?

-We measure how many texts students respond to, and what types of questions they ask.
+Usually, we measure how many texts students respond to.
+Also, we look at what types of questions they ask.

 What’s the most rewarding part about working for Commit?